 When to pause

-Better option: Let your IRA ride.
-Take small, required distributions.
-Manage taxes through qualified dividends and capital gains in a brokerage account.
+**Better option:** Let your IRA ride.
+Take small required distributions and manage taxes through qualified dividends and long-term capital gains in a brokerage account.

-Scenario #4: You Plan to Leave Your IRA to Charities
+Scenario #4: You Plan to Leave Your IRA to Charity

 Traditional IRAs are taxed as income when inherited by individuals—but not by charities.
-So if your long-term estate plan includes gifting to nonprofits, Roth conversions can be a waste.
+If your long-term estate plan includes gifting to nonprofits, Roth conversions can be wasted tax dollars.

 When to pause